BAINBRIDGE ISLAND, Wash. — There's a whole lotta makin' going on in Bainbridge.

 "The community benefits, number one," said woodworker Jeff Williams.

 Williams and his buddies wanted to build a community-supported shop worthy of their skills.
 Their effort attracted the support of other artisans and Bainbridge Island residents.
-The result is BARN, the Bainbridge Artisan Resource Network, a nonprofit group, and spectacular new building, with a little something for everyone who works with their hands.
+The result is BARN, the Bainbridge Artisan Resource Network, a nonprofit community center with a little something for everyone who works with their hands.

 Mark Nichols followed up a career as a producer for Disney to come run this new creativity engine for the Kitsap community, a 25,000-square-foot facility funded with more than 8 million dollars in donations and a wave of enthusiasm.